Academic Catalogs

 Out-of-class Assignments

-Students will be required to consume media outside of class and stay up to date on social media posts by news outlets.
-At least five hours of review of social media posts by news outlets will be required.
+Students will be required to consume media outside of class and stay up to date on social media posts by news outlets, and other professional brands as assigned in the course.
+Homework assignments will be given to monitor understanding.

 Demonstration of Critical Thinking